Optimal and Self Selection of Service Type in a Queueing System where Long Service Postpones the Need for the Next Service: System optimization

 if $\lambda_l < \lambda_h \leq \hat{\lambda}_h$, and

 if $\lambda_h > \hat{\lambda}_h$. \end{observation}

-In other words, if we fix $\lambda_l$, $\mu_l$, and $\lambda_h$, when $\lambda_h \leq \hat{\lambda}_h$, and $\mu_h$ is small, the optimal strategy is to use the low rate service in any state, since $\mu_h/\lambda_h$ is not high enough.
-When $\mu_h$ increases a bit, the optimal strategy is to use the high rate if and only if the two other users are inactive.
-As $\mu_h$ increases, it is optimal to use the high rate if the two others are either inactive or one is inactive and the other is active in low rate.
-When $\mu_h$ is larger, it is optimal to use the high rate service when there is at least one other inactive user.
-When $\mu_h$ is large enough, it is optimal to use the high rate service in any state.
+Here, we do not look into the value of $\hat{\lambda}_h$ and only explain the evolvement of strategies with $\mu_h$ if we fix $\lambda_l$, $\mu_l$, and $\lambda_h$.
+When $\lambda_h \leq \hat{\lambda}_h$, if $\mu_h$ is small, the optimal strategy is to use the low rate service in any state, since the service efficiency $\mu_h/\lambda_h$ is low.
+As $\mu_h$ increases, the optimal strategy switches to using the high rate if and only if the two other customers are inactive.
+As $\mu_h$ keeps increasing, it is optimal to use the high rate if the two others are either inactive or one is inactive and the other is active at a low rate.
+As $\mu_h$ keeps increasing, it is optimal to use the high-rate service when there is at least one other inactive customer.
+When $\mu_h$ is large enough, it is optimal to use the high-rate service in any state.

-When $\lambda_h > \hat{\lambda}_h$, the evolvement of the optimal strategy is still using the low rate in any state when $\mu_h$ is small and as $\mu_h$ increases, using the high rate when the queue is long.
-When $\mu_h$ is large enough, it is optimal to use the high rate service in any state.
+When $\lambda_h > \hat{\lambda}_h$, the optimal strategy is still using the low rate in any state when $\mu_h$ is small and as $\mu_h$ increases, using the high rate when there is at least one other inactive customer.
+When $\mu_h$ is large enough, it is optimal to use the high-rate service in any state.
 However, strategy $00{*}|10|0$ is possible.
-This strategy is to use the low rate when the two other users are inactive, and use the high rate when one other is inactive and the other is active in low rate.
+This strategy is to use the low rate when the two other customers are inactive, and use the high rate when one other is inactive and the other is active at a low rate.

-Figure \ref{fig:Optimalan3} shows both evolvement cases.
+Figure \ref{fig:Optimalan3} shows both evolvement cases for three parameter settings.
 Note that the line $\lambda_h = \mu_h \, \lambda_l/\mu_l$ is between the line separating $00{*}|10|1$ and $000|11|1$, and the line separating $000|11|1$ and ${**}1|{*}1|1$.
+That is, when $\lambda_h = \mu_h \, \lambda_l/\mu_l$, $000|11|1$ is optimal.
 We proved in Lemma \ref{lemma:110} that when $N=2$, strategy $11|0$ is never optimal, because the queue motivates high service.
-That is, the manager wants the user in service to choose high rate when the queue is long and low rate when the queue is short.
-However, when $N = 3$, strategy $00{*}|10|0$ can be optimal.
-Strategy $00{*}|10|0$ means adopting high rate when the other two users are queueing, and low rate when one other user is queueing and the other is active in low rate.
-We find this surprising and look into strategy $00{*}|10|0$ using dynamic programming.
+That is, the manager wants the customer in service to choose a high rate when the queue is long and a low rate when the queue is short.
+Our findings lead to Conjecture \ref{Conj:1}, that when the two services are equally efficient, choosing the low rate if and only if there is only one inactive customer is optimal for any $N$.
+Interestingly, when $N = 3$, strategy $00{*}|10|0$ may be optimal.
+This means adopting {\it low} rate when the other two customers are inactive, and {\it high} rate when one customer is active.
+We find this surprising and look into it using dynamic programming.